 Non-Suicidal Self-Injury: A Course for Parents

-We are excited to announce that we now offer a 2 hour course specifically tailored for parents.
-This brief course is ideal for those who have recently learned that their child or a child they care about is self-injuring or who simply want to understand more about self-injury and what they can do to support the recovery process.
+We are excited to offer a 2 hour course specifically tailored for parents and other caregivers and loved ones.
+This brief course is ideal for those who have recently learned that their child or a child they care about is self-injuring or who simply want to understand more about self-injury and what they can do to support a loved one.

-Parents and other caregivers are critical allies in the recovery process.
-This course takes a strength-based and collaborative approach to help parents support themselves, their child and their family during what can be a difficult time.
-It aims to support and inspire, where possible, and to help parents understand their child and their own reactions.
+Parents and other caregivers are critical allies in the healing process.
+This course takes a strength-based and collaborative approach to help caregivers support themselves, their child and other loved ones during what can be a difficult time.
+It aims to support and inspire, where possible, and to help caregivers understand their child and their own reactions.
 It is intended to enhance knowledge, skill and hopefulness.

 This course is designed to help participants understand what self-injury is, why people do it, when and how it stops, and how someone can meaningfully support the recovery process.
 It also covers the nuts and bolts of therapy, communication skills, managing common issues, such power struggles, and how to foster a healthy home environment for everyone during this time.

-The cost of this course is $40, though discounts are given if needed.
-Visit our FAQ section for more information about this and other available training.
+The cost of this course is $50, though discounts are given if needed.
+Contact firstname.lastname@example.org for more information.

 “I operate my own private practice within the Hawaiian Islands and the number of clients I am seeing that self-injure has caused me to seek outside support.
 This course provides an outstanding learning format that makes the information easy to comprehend.
 As for the knowledge within the course itself, exceptional.
 The videos reinforce concepts and insights into the world of self-injury.
 I have spoken to several of my colleagues regarding this must participate in program.”